-For example, on the compound of our host family there were nine families in total.
+For example, in the compound of our host family, there were nine families in total.
 Five brothers and four sons of the brother of the father of the five brothers.
 Do you follow?

 On Wayan’s family compound, the nine families shared pretty much everything.
 They divided household chores, shared their scooters, made offerings together, shared food and went to important ceremonies together.

-Each compound has their own family temple, which is built in the northeast corner of the compound.
-You can read more in depth information in this article.
+Each compound has its own family temple, which is built in the northeast corner of the compound.
+You can read more in-depth information in this article.